InventiStudio/vuex-mutations/README.md

 <a name="module_Mutations"></a>

 ## Mutations
-Collection of functions that creates mutations
+Collection of functions that create mutations

 * [Mutations](#module_Mutations)